 Pro-Bono Requirement.
-Students must also meet the following requirement:

-1. Twenty-five pro-bono hours over the student's three years at the College of Law (which may include, but is not limited to, participation in Public Interest Advocates).
+Students must also engage in twenty-five pro-bono hours over the student's three years at the College of Law (which may include, but is not limited to, participation in Public Interest Advocates).

 A.6 PART-TIME PROGRAM